tk-notes/lucas-meier-blog/content/posts/2019/08/poline/index.md

 The function called `main`, is the entry point for a program.

-## String litterals
+## String literals
-The only type of litteral in Poline is the string, which works the same as other languages:
+The only type of literal in Poline is the string, which works the same as other languages:
 ```
 "example string"